Battery Care

 tp-smapi = inactive (kernel module 'tp_smapi' not installed)

 Solution: read Which external kernel module do I need for my ThinkPad? and install the necessary packages.
-If tlp-stat -b still claims ‘not installed’ after installing the appropriate package, reinstall the package via shell command and check the output for errors.
+If tlp-stat -b still claims “not installed” after installing the appropriate package, reinstall the package via shell command and check the output for errors.
 See below for possible causes.

-Installation of package acpi-call-dkms failed
+Installation of package tp-smapi-dkms or acpi-call-dkms failed

 ThinkPads only